bootstrapworld/curriculum/lessons/Math/distance-formula/langs/en-us/slides.md

 {layout="LaunchR"}
 # Distance in 1 Dimension

-Open your saved Game Starter File.
+Sign in to @starter-file{program-list} and open your saved Game Starter File.

 At this point: